-If the previous taxation year was less than 51 weeks, the 200,000 limit must be prorated (i.e., $200,000 \times$ the number of days in taxation year \div 365).
+If the previous taxation year was less than 51 weeks, the corporation's business limit for Ontario purposes must be prorated (i.e., \$220,000 × the number of days in taxation year / 365).
 The taxable income must not be more than this prorated limit.